sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: process

-The team maintained sustainable workloads, low turnover, and a perfect track record of on-time delivery.
+The team maintained sustainable workloads, low turnover, and a track record of on-time delivery.

-Most client work can't be shared, but these videos give a sense of the prototyping process and some of the technical work: realtime data visualization, high-performance distributed rendering, interaction design, and systems integration.
+Most of the client work can't be shared, but these videos give a sense of the prototyping process and some of the technical work: realtime data visualization, high-performance distributed rendering, interaction design, and systems integration.

 <!-- pixel manifold  -->
 <!-- {{< vimeo 553837077 >}}